 When Tim Burton turned 12, he made his first step in filmmaking.
 In fact, he started shooting short movies with the help of crude stop motion techniques.
 He was able to make his first ever movie when he was 13.
 This movie was named as The Island of Doctor Agnor.

-As mentioned earlier, Tim Burton enrolled to a course in character animation at the California Institute of Arts.
-He didn’t give up his passion of making movies even he was studying at the university.
-In fact, he made movies like “King and Octopus” and “Stalk of the celery Monster” while he was studying at the university.
+As mentioned earlier, Tim Burton enrolled in a course in character animation at the California Institute of Arts.
+He didn’t give up his passion for making movies even he was studying at the university.
+In fact, he made movies like “King and Octopus” and “Stalk of the Celery Monster” while he was studying at the university.
 He obtained his graduation in 1979 and started working in the Walt Disney Studios.

 Finding Love on Set